ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Applying_envelopes.md

 ## To apply an envelope...

-1Select the lettering object you want to distort.
+1. Select the lettering object you want to distort.
 To apply an envelope to several objects, group them first, then apply the envelope.

-2Select Edit > Envelope.
+2. Select Edit > Envelope.

 ![EnvelopeToolbar.png](assets/EnvelopeToolbar.png)

-3Select an envelope type from among the following alternatives:
+3. Select an envelope type from among the following alternatives:

 ![reshape00060.png](assets/reshape00060.png)